Driving & the Law

 The Carabinieri/Polizia Stradale carry out spot checks from time to time (we have been stopped so we know!).
 They step out in front of you waving a red paddle and will ask for “i documenti”.

 Pre-Brexit, if when driving your UK registered car a fixed camera caught you breaking a traffic law the Italian police would get your details from the DVLA and issue a ticket accordingly.
-Whether post-Brexit the EU “Directive on cross-border exchange of information on road safety related traffic offences” of 2015 will continue to operate into the future is unclear.
+Whether post-Brexit the EU “Directive on cross-border exchange of information on road safety related traffic offences” of 2015 continues to operate is unclear.
 Currently, if you are driving a hire car at the time of a violation the police will contact the hire company to obtain your details.
 The hire company will then charge you €40 or thereabouts as an administration fee.
 (If the internet review sites are to believed, some unscrupulous hire car agents supplement their incomes by applying the admin charge on a random basis, knowing that it’s difficult for a non-Italian speaking customer to make a successful challenge).

 Unlike in the UK where for minor infringements one must be sent a notice of intended prosecution within 14 days of the offence, the Italian police have twelve months to press charges and issue a ticket.